TRAVEL AROUND SRI LANKA - WHERE TO GO?

 The island’s weather has two main monsoon seasons and, because they alternate, Sri Lanka is often seen as an all-year-round holiday destination.
 On the Eastern coast Arugam Bay is too dangerous for surfing, whereas, on the Western coast, the sea off Kalpitiya with its prevalence of Blue Whales is a good alternative.
 Therefore, there is always somewhere that is dry throughout the year.
 Plan your trip during these months to avoid washed-out beach days.
 It is best to go to Arugam Bay in July and August.

-In a nutshell, the best time to go to the west and south coasts (beach areas) is from October to March, while the best weather on the East Coast is from April/May to September.
+In a nutshell, the best time to go to the west and south coasts and hill country is from December to March, while the best weather on the East Coast is from April/May to September.

 October to March – an excellent time to go to the western and southern coastline